Table of Contents

 Method 7.
 Disable Microsoft Excel Animation

 With some animation effect in Excel, that'll be fun to work.
-Use animation correctly can enhance the story you data is telling.
+Using animation correctly can enhance the story your data is telling.
 However, the animations usually require additional processing power and resources, which is prone to cause Excel overload.
 As a result, Excel crashes as animation adoption grows.
 To disable some excessive animations in Microsoft Excel, follow the below steps.

 - Click File > Options

 - Click Advanced on the left pane and uncheck the option Disable hardware graphics acceleration

 Method 8.
 Repair MS Office

 Being one of the MS Office suites, Excel keeps crashing can be hopefully fixed by repairing MS Office.
 It's worth trying the repair in Control Panel in Windows 10.

 - Open Programs and Features in Control Panel using a direct way:

 Press Windows +R keys and type appwiz.cpl and click OK